 From the outset, Pam has not formally introduced members nor has she encouraged group members to present their backgrounds to the group in a formal way.
 Not that this has been openly stated nor restricted by any means, but she simply wants to inhibit bias from anyone who, consciously or otherwise, might be predisposed to either enhance or discredit opinions from women with certain types of life choices and experiences.
 A “women-only” group is another attempt to eliminate any restraint to open discussion that might exist with men in our audience.

 Today, even more members eagerly anticipate the monthly gathering in The Movie Room, to watch and then discuss the carefully chosen movie of the month.
-We have now watched and discussed a variety of movies according to themes, e.g., foreign films, documentaries, comedies, movies on psychiatry and persuasion.
+We have now watched and discussed a variety of movies according to themes, e.g., international films, documentaries, comedies, movies on psychiatry and persuasion.

-Broadening the Focus of Our Movie Group
+Broadening the Group’s Focus

-Now our movie group has ventured beyond The Movie Room to expand our knowledge about motion pictures in different settings.
+Now our group has ventured beyond The Movie Room to expand our knowledge about motion pictures in different settings.
 For example, we have traveled together to see filming locations for AMC’s The Walking Dead, to attend film festivals in Crested Butte, CO and Atlanta, GA, and to attend the Society for Cinema and Media Studies (SCMS) conferences in Atlanta and Chicago.

 The movie industry is flourishing in Georgia as well as in many new places around the world, so these are exciting times for movie fans and scholars to witness.
 We hope that you will continue to add to our discussions by the occasional comment or other communication.
-We especially love to see comments and discussion on this site, as well as on our Facebook group and Twitter pages.

 Tykwer, T. (Director).
 (2009).
-The International [MOTION PICTURE].
+The International [Motion picture].
 USA | Germany | UK | France: Sony Pictures.